HugoCornelis/workflow-automation-engine/README.md

 system](http://genesis-sim.org/):

-- Unit, regression and integration testing: Starting `vigilia` from a `cron` job implemented the tests that catch error introduced by new development.
+- Unit, regression and integration testing: Starting `vigilia` from a `cron` job implements the execution of tests to catch error introduced by new development early.
 - Static HTML web site generation: The test specifications model real use cases and form the basis for documentation writers to develop tutorial materials.